michal-nawrocki-techowls/vix/README.md

 This project describe markup language and communication channels.
 All communication need to be done via **https** protocol using **JSON** secured by **JWT** token
 ## Supported documents
-- Safety inspection record for HGV
+- Safety inspection record for HGV (sirhgv)
-- Safety inspection record for PSV
+- Safety inspection record for PSV (sirpsv)

 ## Implementation examples and tests
 ...